darwin911/exercise-tracker/README.md

 - In the image below we can see how the URL points us to how the a user is identified, `/home/:userId` `:userId` being the id in the database.

 ![image](https://user-images.githubusercontent.com/22927002/169090567-3ca49c42-892f-4bdc-ab1d-9bdc0d5dfe4e.png)

-## Features

-- User can create new account with email and password (Auth)
-- User can login to previously created account (Auth)
-- User can add Exercises with duration and a note (Create)
-- User can edit an Exercise (Update)
-- User can delete an Exercise (Delete)
-- User can view all of his/her previoulsy added Exercises (Read)
-- User can filter by exercise type and exercise time

 ### API / Backend